CloudVPS/openstack-ha-floating-ip-failover/README.md

 **Important**

-Unsupported, untested, beta version for Ubuntu 16.04.
+Beta version for Ubuntu 16.04.

 This script allows for keepalived to attach an OpenStack floating IP to an instance during a state transition.
 This way, a floating IP can be made high-available between instances.